Searching for relativistic axions in the sky: Projected SKA sensitivity

+where $\Delta \nu$ is the instantaneous bandwidth and $t_{\rm obs}$ is the observation time.
+For calculating the instantaneous bandwidth $\Delta \nu$ we follow the presently accepted baseline design~\cite{SKA}.
+The expected rms surface brightness sensitivity for two values of $t_{\rm obs}$ - 100 hours and 1000 hours - are shown in Fig.~\ref{fig:flux} by the dashed magenta and green lines respectively.
+To simplify our calculation we assume that the array sensitivity of SKA for an enlarged FOV is the same as those shown in Fig.~\ref{fig:flux}.
+In order to get a more accurate sensitivity, a detailed calculation is required that will depend on the actual configuration of the SKA when it is fully operational, which at present is beyond the scope of this work.

-Next, we discuss the SKA sensitivity to axion parameters, $m_a$, $g_{a\gamma\gamma}$, and DM parameters, $m_\chi, \tau_\chi$, assuming that SKA would observe Seg I for either 100 or 1000 hours.
-We define the SKA projected reach as in~\cite{Kar:2019cqo}: the radio signal is deemed to be detectable if it is three times larger than the rms noise level in at least one frequency bin in the SKA frequency range, $\sim$50 MHz to $\sim$50 GHz.
-The expected rms noise level was obtained using the expression for the rms noise in Ref.~\cite{Ghara:2015mab}, using the inputs from the presently accepted SKA baseline design~\cite{SKA}.
+We then define the SKA projected reach as in~\cite{Kar:2019cqo}: the radio signal is deemed to be detectable if it is 3 times larger than the rms noise level $(N_{\rm rms})$ in at least one frequency bin in the SKA frequency range, $\sim$50 MHz to $\sim$50 GHz~\cite{SKA}.

 The projections have two main uncertainties: the knowledge of the magnetic field in Seg I, and whether or not the stimulated axion emission is an important effect.
 To assess the first uncertainty we consider several values of the magnetic field, to start with assuming in Section \ref{sec:coh:magn:field} that the magnetic field is to a good approximation homogeneous, and then including the effect of a turbulent component in Section \ref{sec:turbulent_conversion}, in both cases ignoring stimulated emissions.
 The projections for the parameter region for which our calculation of stimulated emission is valid are discussed in Section \ref{sec:proj:stim}.